pistangmapa/2020/program.md

 **Tapok tapok session (aka birds of a feather).** If you just want a meeting for like-minded people to talk about a specific topic or agenda, this is the session type you should choose.
 Tapok tapok sessions are intended to be informal, spontaneous discussions and have no set meeting agenda other than the topic.

 ### Language
 Since we may have participants coming from outside the Philippines, the preferred language for your session is English.
 It is an important aspect of the conference that visitors can interact with the speaker for questions and discussion.
-Tapok tapok sessions, however, can be held in another language especially if the topic is specific to a region or place.
+Tapok-tapok sessions, however, can be held in another language especially if the topic is specific to a region or place.

 ### Publication
 We want to conference to be useful even for those who are not able to attend the event in person.
-As such, we plan to publush video recordings and slides of the sessions online under the [Creative Commons Attribution-Share Alike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+As such, we plan to publish video recordings and slides of the sessions online under the [Creative Commons Attribution-Share Alike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).

 <!-- {:#program}
-# Program
+# Program -->

 {:#workshops}
 # Workshops
+## Coming Soon! :)

 {:#tapok-tapok}
-# Tapok-tapok -->
+# Tapok-tapok
+## Coming Soon! :)